allen-turing/PlayersAPI/README.md

 ### REST API in ASP Dotnet Core to get information about NBA Players

+Run the asp dotnet core application using visual studio as IIS Profile or command line by
+1. Move inside directory PlayerAPI using `cd ./PlayerAPI`
+2. run `dotnet run --launch-profile "NBAPlayerApi"` it will run at localhost 7118 as this port is configured inside Properties/launchSetting.json

-Run the asp dotnet core application using visual studio as IIS Profile or command line using `dotnet run` or run it in docker container use the localhost:port of the server running for the api call, eg web api is running on localhost:44384 in IIS Profile using visual studio
+or run it in docker container
+use the localhost:port of the server running for the api call, eg web api is running on localhost:44384 in IIS Profile using visual studio

 Add the MySql connection string in appsetting.json for local setup or use key vault if needed or secret.json file